The Best Diet for Children with PANS and PANDAS

 Nutrition Improves Mental and Behavioral Health

-Reducing inflammation through an anti-inflammatory diet, especially a Mediterranean diet, has been shown to decrease anxiety and depression.
+Reducing inflammation through an anti-inflammatory PANS/PANDAS diet, especially a Mediterranean diet, has been shown to decrease anxiety and depression.
 Proper nutrition and stable blood sugar counters behavioral and mood dysregulation and reduces the effect of stress on the brain.

-A diet rich in fruits, vegetables, whole grains, nuts and oily fish, all of which have anti-inflammatory properties, have been shown to influence concentrations of brain chemicals that regulate emotions and cognition.
+The best diet for children exhibiting PANDAS/PANS is not only limited to a strict Mediterranean diet as well.
+Generally, a diet rich in fruits, vegetables, whole grains, nuts and oily fish, all of which have anti-inflammatory properties, have been shown to influence concentrations of brain chemicals that regulate emotions and cognition.

 Studies have shown that those with more severe mental health issues eat more pro-inflammatory foods.